JohnADeady/Programming-Scripting-Project-18/README.md

 from mpl_toolkits.mplot3d import Axes3D
 ```

-Next import the iris data set into [VSC](https://code.visualstudio.com/) so the data can be read and analysis using [Pandas](https://pandas.pydata.org/)
+Next import the iris data set into [VSC](https://code.visualstudio.com/) so the data can be read and analysed using [Panda](https://pandas.pydata.org/)

 ```data = pd.read_csv('project/Iris.data.csv')```